csea-lab/Lab-Manual-and-Reading-Lists/labmanual.md

 - Communication: Included in initiative is presenting updates and project findings at weekly lab meetings.
 Everyone is responsible for keeping the PI informed, but also for being open about project findings with the rest of the lab.
 Lab members always have something to learn from other projects, and projects will benefit from ideas and contributions from other lab members, so keeping each other informed benefits all parties involved.
 - Interests and creativity: When interested in a particular project or idea, part of the lab’s mission is to encourage lab members to learn new techniques, methods, and to explore ideas they are passionate about.
 If you find yourself interested in a particular topic it is expected you bring this up to the PI to help facilitate your involvement.
 Included in this is a lack of interest or passion about a particular project.
 If you find yourself despairing or frustrated, it is important to communicate this with the PI so that he can work together with you to find a solution or new approach to help facilitate your engagement in the lab.

 ### Financial Transparency
+- Lab funding comes largely from tax payer money.
+As a lab we want to be excellent stewarts of these funds.
+In addition, the PI wants to be fully transparent regarding the financial situation of the lab. regular updates about grants and funding are given at lab meetings.
+In addition, if you have questions, the PI is happy to explain the funding environment and resources available to us.
+___
+## Pre-registration and open science
+### Pre-registrations
+- Our lab is committed to pre-registering our studies.
+This means that before starting data collection, we create a site on the [Open Sience Framework](https://osf.io), where we document our goals, methods, hypotheses, stimulus materials and experimental design.
+If planning a new study, please contact the PI about pre-registering your work.
+This process is part of larger efforts in the field to make reserach more systematic, accessible, and open for everybody.
+It is recommended that you make an account there.
+Ideally you can access it using the unique identifier for researchers called [ORCID](https://orcid.org).
+Getting a free ORCID account is a good idea.

+### Code sharing and data sharing
+- This principle also applies to code sharing.
+We share our code on a platform called [GitHub](https://github.com/csea-lab).
+You may wish to get a free account there as well.
+This platform uses software called [git](https://www.getint.io/blog/what-is-github?gad_source=1&gad_campaignid=16764156928&gbraid=0AAAAACNIeVq7wfTINB1n4sOcXhDN4_2Hv&gclid=EAIaIQobChMIpcPN583ckwMV4Ud_AB0jiC4EEAMYASAAEgIarPD_BwE) and you may want to read up on how it works under the hood using the link.
+For convenience, many of us use [Github Desktop](https://github.com/apps/desktop), which makes it easier to track eveyone's code changes and keeping up with the newest versions of code that the lab uses.
+- if you write code, initially, it should be shared on our [GitHub](https://github.com/csea-lab) repository (the collection of software and code we wrote and that we use) to the [development folder](https://github.com/csea-lab/csea-lab/tree/master/Libas/4develop).
+After substantial testing and validation, it will go to an appropriate folder within the main library, which for historical reasons is called [libas](https://github.com/csea-lab/csea-lab/tree/master/Libas).
+The lab also has outward facing toolboxes on our GitHub repository
 ---
 ## Lab Activities